oktaytuncay/Kubernetes/kubernetes.md

   <img src="images/43.png" alt="drawing" width="500"/>
 </p>

-Within apps, we have deployments, replica sets, stateful sets and within networking, we have network policies.
+Within apps, we have deployments, replica sets, and stateful sets and within networking, we have network policies.
 So the ones at the top are API groups and the ones at the bottom are resources in those groups.

-Each resource in this has a set of actions associated with them, things that we can do with these resources, such as list the deployments, get information about one of these deployments, create a deployment, delete a deployment, update a deployment, watch deployment, etc..
+Each resource in this has a set of actions associated with them, things that we can do with these resources, such as list the deployments, get information about one of these deployments, create a deployment, delete a deployment, and update a deployment, watch deployment, etc..
 These are known as Verbs.

-If you get the Unauthorized message when running the curl command, as an alternative option, a kubectl proxy client can be started in a diffent session.
+If you get the Unauthorized message when running the curl command, as an alternative option, a kubectl proxy client can be started in a different session.

 The kubectl proxy command launches a proxy service locally on Port 8001 and uses credentials and certificates from our cube config file to access the cluster.